adinasarapu/adinasarapu.github.io/_portfolio/2020-07-04-blog-kafka-spark-streaming.md

 6. kafka_2.12-2.5.0.jar
 ```

+*Scala Application*

-Start the spark-shell using the following command
+Start the spark-shell (for Scala) using the following command

 ```
 $spark-shell
 ```
+In case the installation happened successfully, the above command will start Apache Spark in Scala.
 Create a simple application in Scala using Spark which will integrate with the Kafka topic we created earlier.
 The application will read the messages as posted.

-We need to initialize the *StreamingContext* which is the entry point for all Spark Streaming applications:
+In the Spark shell, a special interpreter-aware SparkContext is already created for you, in the variable called *sc*.
 Stop `SparkContext` and create `StreamingContext`.
 You can create a *StreamingContext* by using an existing *SparkContext* or by providing the configuration (conf) necessary for a new one

 ```
 sc.stop